 I feel badly for dentists because I doubt there are many people who actually get excited at the thought of visiting them.
 Going in for a teeth cleaning isn’t so bad, but my TMJ starts acting up and I always go away with some jaw discomfort.
 Luckily I LOVE my dentist, who is a close family friend, so that makes things a tad better.
 It still doesn’t take away the fact that I’m going to be laying in a chair with my mouth stretched open wide, mumbling uh huhs and uh uhs while being asked questions.
 I always love when the dental assistant or hygienist asks you a question that doesn’t exactly call for a yes or no answer.
 How do they think you are going to answer said question when your mouth is open and full of dental tools and fingers?
 It’s a favorite of mine!

-I had the pleasure of visiting my dentist this week.
+I had the pleasure of visiting my general dentistry office this week.
 I wouldn’t exactly call it a pleasant experience.
-I was scheduled for 3, possibly 4, fillings.
-Doc wanted to get my mouth all fixed up so I could start invisalign (yay)!
+I was scheduled for 3, possibly 4, fillings and a root canal.
+Doc wanted to get my mouth all fixed up so I could start with my invisalign (yay)!
 While I brush and floss every day, my teeth have just always been prone to cavities.
 I think it’s a genetic thing.
 Some people just don’t get ’em, and others do.
 I had three cavities on the lower right side, and a possible one on the upper left.
 Nothing showed up in the x-ray, but that upper left one has been killin’ me!
 I have had a lot of discomfort when chewing just about anything on the left side.
 Doc took a look and saw a tiny hole and decided to fill it.

 This is me all prepped for getting those nasty cavities filled.
 Aren’t I pretty?
 Okay, so the dental dam isn’t exactly the most flattering accessory.
 I do have quite a few issues with my jaw, so having it stretched and contorted is quite painful for me.
 I tried my hardest to suck it up and be a good girl, so the hygienist could get ‘er done.
 The hygienist (love her by the way) got started on those lower rights with no problems, aside from the jaw discomfort.
 Then she started working on that top cavity and OUCH!
 So sensitive!
 Doc came in to take a look and noticed that there was quite a bit of decay up in there, now that he could see.
 He numbed me a second time and went on his way.
 While the numbing meds worked their magic, the hygienist went back to work on those lowers.
 Just the cold air being blown started to kill that upper tooth!
 I had to get a THIRD shot of numbing meds.
 That finally did the trick.
 Got all cavities filled.